keijiro/SelfieBarracuda/README.md

 [some threads]: https://github.com/PINTO0309/PINTO_model_zoo/issues/69

-I wouldn't recommend using it in a practical application.
+I'd recommend **not** using the model in practical applications.
+Please ask a lawyer for further advice.